-- Put students in a circle.
-Toss a ball to one student and say Hello.
+- Arrange students into a circle.
+Throw a ball to one student and say Hello.
 Encourage the student to say Hello.
-Gesture for the student to toss the ball to another student and say Hello. - For large classes, have groups of students do the activity.
-If you do not have a ball, you can use a piece of paper crumpled into a ball.
+Gesture for the student to throw the ball to another student and say Hello. - For large classes, get groups of students to do the activity.
+If you haven't got a ball, you can use a piece of paper crumpled into a ball.

 - Say Let's write Hello!
 On the board, slowly write Hello!
 Carefully draw each stroke of each letter in order and count as you do.
 Say H: 1, 2, 3.
-E: 1. and so on.
-Then say Now you try. - Make sure students have pencils.
+E: 1, 2, 3, 4. and so on.
+Then say

+Now you try. - Make sure students have got pencils.
 At the front of the class, demonstrate how to hold the pencil correctly.
-Have students hold up their pencils with the correct grip for you to check. - Have students trace the letters for Hello!
+Ask students to hold up their pencils with the correct grip for you to check. - Ask students to trace the letters for Hello!
 Be sure to praise students as they work.
 For example, say That's right.
 Very good.
 Good work, [Mari].
 Walk around the classroom as students work.
 Check for correct pencil grip.
-Help students to follow the correct stroke order and follow the direction of the grows. - When students finish, go around the room looking at their work and saying Hello!
-Have them say Hello! back to you. - Extra Challenge Have students write Hello! one more time on the guide lines, without tracing. - Extra Support Have students practice the letters they find difficult on the empty line.
+Help students to follow the correct stroke order and follow the direction of the arrows. - When students finish, go around the room looking at their work and saying Hello!
+Prompt them to say Hello! back to you. - Extra Challenge Ask students to write Hello! one more time on the guide lines, without tracing. - Extra Support Ask students to practise the letters they find difficult on the empty line.
 Students who are not used to writing can start by just writing I and o a few times.